VostroNet/gqlize-adapter-sequelize/README.md

 ## TODO
 - Setup Documentation
 - phase out the remaining imports of graphql-sequelize
+- change where/filter object for sequelize adapter to typed object
+- implement includes
 - Write more unit tests

 ## Contributers